-A whole lot of history repeating itself!The history of pubic hair removal is an interesting one for me as it’s my full time job to to wax and pluck the nether regions of of both men and women.
-If like me you thought the trend for hairless Vagina’s started around 2000 we are both way off the mark.
+A whole lot of history repeating itself!The history of pubic hair removal is an interesting one for us as it’s the focal point of our business at The Waxologist.
+If you thought the trend for hairless Vagina’s started around 2000 you’re way off the mark.
 Around Christmas time someone mentioned seeing a comedy ‘Merkin’ gift.
 ‘Ay?’
 ‘A what?’
-I was discombobulated and immediately got onto Google.
+I exclaimed, I was discombobulated and immediately got onto Google.
 I ended up sat agog reading not only about pubic wigs but also about Ancient Egyptian bush removal; the depiction of pubes in art; the cultural and religious reasons for pubic hair removal and a whole load of other weirdly interesting information.
 Now I don’t want to be here all day as I’ve got a whole load of ironing to get through but I wanted to share a little run down of what they did back then down there.

 Walk like an EgyptianBeginning with ancient Egyptians seems sensible as that was ages ago!
 Ancient Egyptians thought pubic hair uncivilized.
 Not only did ancient Egyptian women remove pubic hair but ALL their hair, from head to toe!
 They may have used various methods such as pumice stones, tweezers fashioned from seashells (can you imagine the time that would take??) or the technique of sugaring which is still used today.